subina01/Todo-App/README.md

 ### ToDoApp.UI

 - Controller Folder : This folder contains the contoller for addingtask, updating task, deleting task, updating status, gettingtask by id and getting all task.
+Also this folder contains controller for user authentication.

+### Program.cs Configuration

+- ITodoServices is implemented by TodoRepository for data handling.
+- IJwtService is implemented by JwtService to handle JWT-related operation

+#### Identity Configuration

+- Identity is configured using ApplicationUser and ApplicationRole with the Entity Framework
+- Default token providers are enabled for managing authentication tokens.

+#### Authentication Configuration

+- JWT Authentication: Configures JWT authentication as the primary method for securing the application
+- Validates the JWT token, issuer, audience, signing key, and token lifetime.
+- Configures token settings using values from the application configuration (appsettings.json)